sumitmalik51/MCW-Migrating-Oracle-to-Azure-SQL-and-PostgreSQL/Hands-on lab/HOL step-by-step - Migrating Oracle to Azure SQL.md

    ![In the DataContext constructor, : base ("name=SqlServerConnectionString") is highlighted.](./media/visual-studio-solution-explorer-data-datacontext-base-updated.png "Update the call to base")

-6. Next, open the file `HomeController.cs`, in the Controllers folder in the Solution Explorer
+6. Next, open the file `HomeController.cs`, in the Controllers folder in the Solution Explorer.

    ![The HomeController.cs file is selected and highlighted under the Controllers folder in Solution Explorer.](./media/visual-studio-solution-explorer-controllers-home-controller.png "Open HomeController.cs")